lyttonhao/Enhancement-Note/Survey.md

 extend non-rigid dense correspondence (NRDC)

-* correspondence for blur kernel esitimation and a local prior for deconvolution
+* correspondence for blur kernel estimation and a local prior for deconvolution
-* spatically varying blur estimation
+* spatially varying blur estimation

 ##  Deblurring Face Images with Exemplars